takemobiteam/takemobi-test.github.io/docs/index.md

 For every group who books a tour with TUI together, there will generally be 2 bookings sent to Mobi because there are 2 transfers.
 For example, if the group is going to Cancun, there would be the following 2 bookings:

-- **Arrival:** a transfer picks up the group at the Cancun airport & brings them to their hotel
+- **Arrival to a destination:** a transfer picks up the group at the Cancun airport & brings them to their hotel
-- **Departure:** a transfer picks up the group at their hotel & brings them to the Cancun airport
+- **Departure from a destination:** a transfer picks up the group at their hotel & brings them to the Cancun airport

 Guests that have itineraries involving multiple hotels may have additional transfers, of the "Between Hotels" type.